akshayjadiya/akshayjadiya.github.io/_posts/2021-07-01-euclidean-vs-cosine-distance.md

 ![cos_word_length.JPG]({{site.baseurl}}/_posts/cos_word_length.JPG)

-Explanation
+### Explanation

-We don't see Joe Biden in Barack Obama's top 10 neighbors while using Euclidean distance as the metric because it favors short articles over long articles.
+We don't see Joe Biden in Barack Obama's top 10 neighbors while using Euclidean distance as the metric **because it favors short articles over long articles**.
 Remember that the overall value of euclidean distance depends upon the number of squared terms being added in the square root.
 Longer the vector, more the distance.
-On the other hand, Cosine distance removes this bias and let us compare documents of varying lengths.
+On the other hand, **Cosine distance removes this bias** and let us compare documents of varying lengths.

+_I did not use `TfidfVectorizer` to calculate the tfidf representation while calculating the results for Euclidean distance because by default, it normalizes the tfidf vector which we don't want.
+Therefore, I first created a bag-of-words model first and then created my own tdidf representation._